MichaelThamm/autonomous-drone/sub-systems/battery/README.md

-# Raspberry Pi
+# External needs
-* The Raspberry Pi needs to be powered with 5V DC, so we need to have a DC/DC converter to convert the battery voltage to 5V.
+* Need a DC/DC converter to convert the battery voltage to 5V.
+## Raspberry Pi
-* If you’re powering the Raspberry Pi with a rechargeable battery, you need to have a battery charge controller.
+* The Raspberry Pi needs to be powered with 5V DC up to 1.28A
-* Charge controllers regulate the incoming current and voltage to your batteries.
-* They are used to prevent overcharging, allow you to charge your lithium batteries safely, prolonging your battery’s lifespan.
+## Oak-D Lite
+* To use a [battery-powered Oak-D Lite](https://discuss.luxonis.com/d/1767-powering-oak-d-lite), Luxonis recommends the [Y-adapter](https://docs.luxonis.com/projects/hardware/en/latest/pages/DM6010/#y-adapter)
+* The power port wants 5V DC power up to 2.1A
+* USB-C to the power port and the [data-to-Pi-see-section-6](https://github.com/luxonis/depthai-hardware/blob/master/DM9095_OAK-D-LITE_DepthAI_USB3C/Datasheet/OAK-D-Lite_Datasheet.pdf)
+* If you don't have USB-C, use battery rated for at least 1A / 5W (preferably 2A / 10W)
+* Always connect the 'power' first before connected the host to the 'data'
+### Connect a spliced USB-C cable
+* Use a usb-c cable splitter for data and power.
+Then connect battery to splitter for power and data for outgoing to transmitter.
+* Leave all ends disconnected except for the VBUS (power) and GND pins

 # Batteries
 * The discharge rate (C) is important to know the max current before overheating and voltage drop.